mmgeorge/sly-asdf/README.md

 ## About

 SLY-ASDF is a contrib for [SLY](https://github.com/joaotavora/sly) that adds support for editing ASDF systems, exposing several utilities for working with and loading systems.
-When using the built-in system load utlity, accessed via `, + load-system` from the repl, ASDF system compilation and load errors will be trapped and recorded as with other sly compilation errors, as opposed to getting dumped into with calling `asdf:load-system` directly.
+When using the built-in system load utlity, accessed via `, + load-system` from the repl, ASDF system compilation and load errors will be trapped and recorded as with other sly compilation errors, as opposed to dumping into the debugger like with calling `asdf:load-system` directly.

 Ported from [slime](https://github.com/slime/slime/blob/master/contrib/slime-asdf.el) with changes to support [`package-inferred-system`](https://common-lisp.net/project/asdf/asdf/The-package_002dinferred_002dsystem-extension.html).
 Potentially I'd like to make some future changes to improve debugging ASDF systems (e.g., cut off stack trace at system boundaries, etc.)